jkstpierre/CS4731-Portfolio/README.md

 during runtime.
 Additionally the colors of the polylines can be changed at anytime by pressing "c" to cycle between {black, red, green, blue}.
 Lastly in Draw mode, the user can force the creation of new polylines by pressing "b".

+## Project 2

+Inside the "Project 2" folder exists the Project2.html and Project2.js files.
+To run the program, simply click on Project2.html and it will automatically be loaded into your browser of choice.
+Additionally, there is a data folder which contains the .ply models to be loaded in for viewing.

+Once the program has been started, one can load in a .ply file by clicking the "Browse" button below the canvas.
+After a model has been loaded,